convoluted-m/blog/content/about/index.md

 ### Walking my path

-If I'm not lost in some book or digging in a garden, I'm very likely walking some hill.
+If I'm not lost in some book, pondering Jungian analysis or digging in the garden, I'm very likely walking some hill.
 I’ve been compared to a goat and I believe it is a compliment.

 I love outdoors in general.
 I'm a beginner mountain biker (+ 2 points for already bruised pelvic bone and ribs).